MalekiRe/bevy_vr_blocks/README.md

 DID YOU INSTALL IT FROM GIT?
 IF NOT GO BACK AND INSTALL IT WITH --git DO IT.
 DO IT NOW.
 IT WILL NOT WORK IF YOU HAD IT PREVIOUSLY INSTALLED.

+published xbuild does not allow for dylibs, but the xbuild on git does.
 ```sh
 # List devices and copy device string "adb:***"
 x devices